magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 ## Configure New Relic

-Pro accounts are preconfigured to use the New Relic service; however, Starter accounts need to verify that the New Relic service is configured properly.
-For Starter projects, check if the `.magento.app.yaml` file includes the New Relic extension in the `runtime` list.
+Pro accounts are preconfigured to use the New Relic service.
+If you have a Starter account, you need to verify that the New Relic service is configured properly.
+Check if the `.magento.app.yaml` file includes the New Relic extension in the `runtime` list.
 If not, then add the following:

 > .magento.app.yaml